kelvin9314/kelvin9314/README.md

 ## I'm a Developer, and Dream Fighter!!
 - 🌱 I’m currently learning everything
 - 👯 I’m working in Taiwan
-- 🥅 2021 Goals: coming soon~~
+- 🥅 2021 Goals: 100 Days of Coding (Python)
-- ⚡ Fun fact: I love to do sports, currently BODYCOMBAT and BODYCOMBAT class in my favorite
+- ⚡ Fun fact: I love to do sports, especially BODYCOMBAT and BODYCOMBAT

 <br />